hyperledger/identus-cloud-agent/docs/docusaurus/schemas/create.md

 }'
 ```

-...and response must be the following:
+...and response might be the following:

 ```json
 {